- Directed By: Rob Cohen

 Along with troubling tracking, Stealth was set to open just one week after Michael Bay’s expensive action pic The Island opened to a disastrous $12.4 million, which would also be targeting the same audience.
 It bowed against Sky High and Must Love Dogs and predictably received awful reviews.
 Stealth opened far worse than expected with $13,251,545 — placing #4 for the weekend led by holdovers Wedding Crashers and Charlie and the Chocolate Factory.
 Stealth sank 55.3% in its second frame to $5,923,794 and followed that with a 63.7% third weekend nosedive to $2,151,768.
 The domestic run closed with only $32,116,746.

 Stealth also performed poorly overseas, bombing in every country, with the exception of an ok $10.5 million from Japan.
 The overseas cume was just $44,816,126.
 The worldwide total was $76.9M, leaving Sony with about $42.2M after theaters take their percentage of the gross, which would not even cover half of the global P&A costs or any of the budget.
-In Sony’s quarterly financial report, the movie division posted a $59M loss, which was mostly attributed to the poor box office performance of Stealth.
+Losses on Stealth were at least $125 million, making this one of the top 10 biggest movie flops on record.

 After a disappointing 2005, Sony replaced Columbia TriStar prexy of worldwide marketing Geoffrey Ammer after a string of flops that included Stealth, Zathura, Bewitched, Lords of Dogtown and XXX: State of the Union.
 Rob Cohen was in development on The 8th Voyage of Sinbad with Keanu Reeves, but Sony canceled the project after Stealth flopped.
 Sony packaged Stealth and Bewitched for a larger than expected $12M for broadcast sales to both ABC and TBS.